top of page

 Sex Workers & Civvie Dating

-BY MOLLY SIMMONS
+by MOLLY B. SIMMONS

 If you’re like me, you might have gotten your first swath of dating advice from Sex and the City, watching Carrie and the gang work through the trials and tribulations of the New York City scene in the early 2000’s.
 And if you’re like me, hopefully you outgrew the show for anything other than nostalgia and realized the relationships they modeled were hopelessly archaic and normative.
 Dating as a sex worker can be difficult—developing intentional and meaningful relationships is hard no matter who you are, but working in the sex industry definitely adds another layer of complication.
 Despite our best efforts, I feel as if sex work is one of those things you can only truly understand if you have experience in it.
 And that’s okay!
 Our partners don’t have to understand every single part of us as long as they’re supportive, compassionate, and committed to growing with us.
 So how do we navigate personal/recreational intimacy when we’re active in the industry?
 I have some thoughts.